YIELDS:

 ingredients

-2 tablespoons buckwheat flour
+2 Tbsp.
+Buckwheat flour

-1 teaspoon sugar (or Lankato sweetener)
+1 Tsp.
+Sugar (or Lakanto sweetener)

-1/8 teaspoon baking soda
+1/8 Tsp.
+Baking soda

 Kosher salt

-1/4 cup whole milk (or skim milk)
+1/4 Cup Whole milk (or skim milk)

-1 large egg, separated
+1 Large egg, separated

 Fresh Chives

-Salmon Roe
+Salmon Roe (or Caviar)

-NOTE: Blini are such elegant little bites of heaven and can really be lightened up by the use of alternative ingredients.
-If I have a health conscious group at my home, I substitute lankato monk fruit for the sugar, use fat free Fage Greek yogurt instead of sour cream, skim milk instead of whole and I also use a light butter.
+NOTE: My Blini with Fat Free Greek Yogurt, Salmon Roe and Chives are such elegant little bites of heaven and can really be lightened up by the use of alternative ingredients.
+If I have a health conscious group at my home, I substitute lakanto monk fruit for the sugar, use fat free Fage Greek yogurt instead of sour cream, skim milk instead of whole and I also use a light butter.
 The taste is the same and your guests will get the same fabulous experience.
 I have learned to do a lot of substitutions when I cook and when I find great ingredients and good substitutions; I will share them with you here.
 You can really cut back on saturated fats and sugar when preparing food with a couple of good subs.
+You can make these in advance and keep in a warm oven until ready to serve or just make up to a day ahead and refrigerate them.
+Just reheat in a 350-degree oven for about 5 minutes and you are ready to go.

 Caviar is the traditional topping on blini but it is definitely not in everyone’s budget.
 A really good substitute is a reasonably priced salmon roe.
 I have an abundance of great supermarkets in my area and I can easily source a good one but if you can’t, you’ll find all kinds of options online.
 You can pick up a small jar for $12 – $15.
-Another tip: if you are rushed and want to pull this together really fast, GELSON’s supermarket sells these premade Blinis in their cheese department and they are really good.
-Keep a box in the refrigerator, heat them up when you are ready to assemble your starter and you are set for a gourmet appetizer or a great nibble with a cocktail.
-This is a no brainer to keep on hand.
-Easy, fast and delicious.